 Additionally, for the past decade, he has organized Spring Break Service Trips for 100-225 high school students to assist with natural disaster recovery and conservation efforts.
 His focus with LLF is on providing kids experiences in the outdoors, promoting respect for natural resources, and healthy hobbies.
 Ramsey is also an active member of his local Elks Lodge and his church.

-Larry Pollard has served as the Executive Director, and now currently the President, of The Land Learning Foundation since it was reorganized in 2011.
+Larry Pollard has served as the Executive Director and a past President of The Land Learning Foundation since it was reorganized in 2011.
 Pollard, a native of Chariton County, Missouri served with USDA Soil Conservation Service (now NRCS) for 30 years in several locations of Missouri, Oklahoma, Minnesota and Nebraska prior to retiring back to Chariton County.

 Pollard is active with his church and volunteers in civic endeavors relating to community development efforts.
-Sustainable land uses that rebuild, recover and preserve natural resource values is his view for leading The Land Learning Foundation as President.
+Sustainable land uses that rebuild, recover and preserve natural resource values is his view for leading The Land Learning Foundation as a board member.

 Bob Miller is retired from the Missouri Department of Conservation where he served roles in land management, program development, and outdoor education.
 Bob has always felt the need to introduce our youth to the enjoyable opportunities provided by our natural resources and to instill in them the wise use of natural resources known as conservation.

 Bob enjoys helping others develop their outdoor skills and especially see their excitement as they experience the pleasures of outdoor recreation.
 Bob says” the best part of hunting, fishing, birding, hiking, target shooting is sharing those experiences with others and seeing them succeed”.